Chadowo/aniruby/README.md

 ### Tests

 [Minitest](https://github.com/minitest/minitest) is used to unit test this gem.
-To run the tests just call `Rake`.
+To run the tests just call `rake`.

 ## Roadmap